3p3r/cdk-web/README.md

 ## `cdk-web` vs `aws-cdk-web`

 The two packages are identical, mirrored, and released to at the same time.
 You may use [the other mirror](https://www.npmjs.com/package/aws-cdk-web) if you are behind a corporate proxy and your NPM packages go through a third-party repository such as Artifactory.
 The mirror does not list any packages as dependencies in its package.json (neither dev, nor prod).
 This prevents `cdk-web` to be incorrectly flagged as vulnerable due to its outdated devDependencies. `cdk-web` is a compiled project.
 Its compiler and toolchain being outdated does not impact its runtime.
 It's all client side JavaScript anyway.
 The mirror is only provided for your convenience.

-## known issues

-- CDK Bootstrap is not available
-  - Complicated stacks that require a context and a CDK Bootstrap stack most likely will not work
-  - _Workaround_: This tool is not for managing complicated stacks :) use the native CDK instead
-- Nothing from the `aws-cdk` npm package (CDK CLI) is available
-  - CLI commands (`cdk synth`, `cdk deploy`, etc.) are not offered
-  - _Workaround_: You can use the AWS SDK in your browser to implement the same functionality
-- Anything that has to do with CDK Assets is not supported
-  - Limited support for CDK Assets might be added later
-  - Obviously anything that has to do with shelling (e.g. Docker, Lambda Bundles, etc.) does not work natively in browser
-  - _Workaround_: Use the combination of AWS SDK and memfs to handle simple assets in browser
-- Anything that has to do with CDK Context is not supported
-  - Context by itself technically works and writes in your browser's localStorage
-  - Constructs that use Context (e.g. AMI Lookup) most likely will not work
-  - _Workaround_: You can use the AWS SDK in your browser to implement the same functionality
-- Found a new one?
-Open up a GitHub issue.